1999AZZAR/mcp-ecosystem/CONTRIBUTING.md

-# Contributing to MCP Ecosystem
+# Contributing to AZZAR MCP Server Suite

-Thank you for your interest in contributing to the MCP Ecosystem!
+Thank you for your interest in contributing to the AZZAR MCP Server Suite!
 This document provides guidelines and information for contributors.

 ## Ways to Contribute